π

 Peak Hour Trips (Actual)

-π Seasonal Statistics: Numbers marked with * are government estimates (~81 trips) that align with winter/annual averages (~80 trips).
+π Seasonal Statistics: Numbers marked with * are historical estimates that may reflect lower winter/off-season activity.
 Summer traffic is dramatically higher: 155+ peak days, 123+ summer daily average, and 10+ trips per hour during peak times.
 This shows massive seasonal variation in ferry operations.

 πΊοΈ Ferry Location & Visual Guide